seL4/website/About/how-to-use.md

 This leverages the strong formal verification of seL4 without needing any specific formal verification expertise.
-If you do want to apply further formal verification to the system, you can how verify small parts of the system to gain system-global security properties.
+If you do want to apply further formal verification to the system, you can now verify small parts of the system to gain system-global security properties.

 Even without further analysis and verification, the system benefits from a